 The pandemic has proven how brands without a multi-channel 'direct to consumer' strategy can be left stranded by closed retailers or cautious shoppers.
 While those who have already embraced a more flexible approach are being rewarded by volumes that are 'above peak' in some categories.

 Build resilience through stress testing

-Businesses should periodically run stress tests to pinpoint and prioritise risks within the supply chain.
-This should include all areas — from key suppliers and factories, to logistics centres and inventories of finished products.
+Businesses should periodically run stress tests to pinpoint and prioritize risks within the supply chain.
+This should include all areas — from key suppliers and factories, to logistics centers and inventories of finished products.
 A business continuity plan should also be developed, which businesses can refer to in the event of continued disruption or a new kind of crisis.